 A bit of a warning for this game, it is not for the faint hearted!
 Yes ok it could be said to have been a bit cruel to add the ‘gross’ flavours in when it could have been filled with nice ones but you can of course do this without the more interesting (read; disgusting) flavours.
 I just think myself lucky no one threw up but I gave them a napkin and a bowl on the table for the ones they would inevitable spit out!

 Harry Potter Bingo – You could definitely print this with much less effort but of course I chose to spend my December evenings hand writing out 8 bingo cards.
 I just used words I knew from Harry Potter (and asked Eva when I ran out, she knows so much more than I do!) wrote them randomly and made the ones to draw out with card too.
-They used chocolate coins for counters like in the Gringotts bank (dairy free ones for Eva) I just called them out like a pro bingo caller and at the end they shouted Hogwarts instead of Bingo and of course got to eat the money at the end.
+They used chocolate coins for counters like in the Gringotts bank (dairy free ones for Eva) I just called them out like the pro bingo caller that I am!
+At the end they shouted Hogwarts instead of Bingo and of course got to eat the money too.

 I made sure that the games were really inclusive and did not require any prior Harry Potter knowledge (as I am aware that most 7/8 year olds haven’t read all the books and are completely obsessed like Eva is) whilst also being special for the people who did which worked really well in my opinion.